News

 Philadelphia District Attorney Larry Krasner issued a statement rejecting Trump’s claims as baseless.

-Federal election security officials and Gov. Josh Shapiro also said they had seen nothing to support Trump’s claims.
+Federal election security officials and Shapiro also said they had seen nothing to support Trump’s claims.
 Officer Miguel Torres of the Philadelphia Police Department said he was unaware of any special law enforcement mobilization or “any kind of incident” that would require it.

 Evening traffic outside the center was light with no protesters in sight.
 Barricades were up outside the room and escalators to and from the area were shut off.
 Police also reported no major problems in the city’s more than 400 voting precincts.